frc1418/2018-robot/README.md

 TODO

 ## Deploying onto the robot
-Before deploying, you must install [pyfrc](https://github.com/robotpy/pyfrc) on your robot.
+Before deploying, you must install [`pyfrc`](https://github.com/robotpy/pyfrc) on your robot.

-You may then deploy code at any time by running
+You may then deploy code at any time:

 	python3 robot.py deploy

 During development of this year's robot code, we created a Bash script `deploy.sh` to automate some tasks related to code deploy.
 The script's featureset swelled significantly, and we elected to spin the tool off into a season-independent command line tool.
 You can find that tool, `dep`, [here](https://github.com/frc1418/dep).
 We recommend that you make use of it to simplify your deploy process and remove pesky steps like changing your WiFi network.

 ## Testing/Simulation
-The robot code has full integration with pyfrc.
-Make sure you have pyfrc installed, and then you can use the various simulation/testing options of the code by running robot.py directly.
+You may run the `pyfrc` simulator to test this code thus:

     python3 robot.py sim